Alfa Pendular: Description

 There are 8 traction motors, installed on all but the two middle vehicles of the train, developing 4.0 MW.
 This M-M-T-T-M-M arrangement spreads the weight of the train, giving it a weight of only 13.5 t per axle, which helps its cornering ability at high speed.

 During testing, a top speed of 245.6 km/h was reached close to Espinho in 1998.

 Tilting technology

-Its tilting train technology, with a maximum tilt angle of 8°, allows the train to negotiate curves at higher speeds than conventional trains.
-The combination of the resulting high cornering velocity and the tilting movement of the carriages helps ensure a comfortable ride for the passengers, although the jostle and sway compensating for track irregularities may cause "travel sickness" in those susceptible.
+Its tilting train technology, with a maximum tilt angle of 8°, allows the train to navigate curves at higher speeds than conventional trains.
+The combination of the resulting high cornering velocity and the tilting movement of the carriages helps ensure a comfortable ride for the passengers, although the jostle and sway compensating for track irregularities may cause "motion sickness" in those susceptible.
 The hydraulic tilting system is governed by two gyroscopes in the head cars.
 The curve is found on the base of the elevation of the external track.

 The use of this train did not require particular modifications to the existing rail network, but it is expensive in terms of maintenance of the rolling stock because of the complexity of the tilting system.

+History

+The Alfa Pendular service was officially launched in 1999, connecting Lisbon to Porto, replacing the previous Alfa service (provided by locomotive + carriages type trains), on the same route since the 1980's.
+The introduction of the Alfa Pendular was considered one of the most important milestones in the development of rail transport in Portugal.

+Initially planned to link the country's two main cities, Lisbon and Porto, the pendulum train routes were expanded, and by 1996 they included the entire base network of the Portuguese railway system serving Intercidades (Intercity).
+An extensive axis linking the country from North to South was created between Braga, Porto, Lisbon, Setúbal, with connections to Alto-Minho, Douro-Litoral, Beiras, Alentejo-Litoral and the Algarve.

+By 2004, the company Rede Ferroviária Nacional concluded its modernization projects for the Minho and Sul lines and the Braga Branch, with the extension of Alfa Pendular services to Braga and Faro, as part of the Eixo Atlântico program.

+On 20 May 2016, the Alfa Pendular service broke a new daily record, having transported 8,080 passengers in the 24 trains it operated that day — the second highest number of people transported in a day in 2016, having reached 7,557 passengers on 6 May.

+In 2017, the Alfa Pendular trains had transported over 26 million customers, and travelled a distance of more than 45 million kilometers.

 Stations

-The stations served by the Alfa Pendular are from north to south:
+The stations served by the Alfa Pendular are, from north to south: